andrewgremlich/andrewgremlich/README.md

 I write occasionally to [my development blog](https://gremlich/dev) and [my life blog](https://gremlich.me).

 I am learning how to organize files better in a monorepo like NX and I am learning Rust.
+I would really love to learn how to do mobile application development with Android Studio and Swift.

 <!--
 **andrewgremlich/andrewgremlich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.